How many times do catch yourself saying, “just a minute” each day?

-35. Fill a bag, box, or laundry basket with anything that doesn’t belong in your living spaces (you can put the items away later… just get the space decluttered for now).
+35. Fill a bag, box, or laundry basket with anything that doesn’t belong in your living space (you can put the items away later… just get the spaces decluttered for now).

 36. Dust one room and straighten the flat surfaces as you dust.

 37. Vacuum or sweep one (or 2) room(s).

 38. Wash one set of windows (yes, you should be able to do this in 10 minutes!)